 Telephone Interview

 As previously mentioned, seniors who are interested in the IDEAL Study will be asked to complete a two stage screening process to determine their eligibility.
 The first stage of the process consists of a telephone interview.
 During the recruitment presentation seniors will receive an 800 number to call to complete the telephone interview.
 The Stage One interview consists of questions concerning demographics, physical ability, health status, and medical conditions.
 Please see Attachment 5 for a copy of the telephone interview.

+We recognize that the screening interview questions do not match those used in the standardized instruments.
+Rather, they are based on the physical function section of the BLSA Interview, which is administered to BLSA participants at each visit.
+Since existing BLSA participants comprise the comparison group for IDEAL, and the IDEAL eligibility criteria are the exact same criteria used for determining eligibility for all BLSA participants, we are using questions from this instrument rather than the standardized disability set.
+Note that the screening data will not be used for any analyses -- they are strictly for the establishment of eligibility for the IDEAL and BLSA – therefore the comparability of the screening data to other survey data is not relevant.

 Physical Exam

 Those who are eligible after completing the telephone interview will be asked to complete the second stage of the screening process.
 The physical examination is a modified version of the full BLSA assessment protocol consisting of the following components: